nasa/fmdtools/README.md

 #### Dependencies

-fmdtools requires Python 3 (anaconda recommended) and depends directly on these packages (see requirements.txt):
+fmdtools requires `Python 3.11` (anaconda recommended) and depends directly on these packages (see requirements.txt):

 ```
 scipy